-His touch was easy, fine, delicate.
+His touch was light, fine, delicate.
 It had a slightly scary appearance, it put a little fear in your bones, but then, contrary to all expectations, it was of a special kind.
 In my eyes at least.
 I could play with it and love it until I would get tired.

 He had a static, fixed, unforgiving look, but after you knew him you would see him a little more friendly.
 You were touching its smooth skin and it seemed even more merciful, more comfortable.